-Experience with large administrative databases such as health care claims, SSA, survey or personnel data preferred
+Extensive experience working with large administrative databases such as CMS Medicare/Medicaid, MarketScan or other private sector health care claims, Workman’s Compensation records, Social Security or personnel data

 U.S. Citizenship may be required for positions requiring a U.S. government security clearance.

-Santa Monica, CA, Washington DC, and Pittsburgh, PA
+Santa Monica, CA, Washington DC, Pittsburgh, PA, and Boston, MA

 Multiple Positions Available